Houston, Kalanick and Zuck walk into a headline

 Last weekend, Dropbox CEO and founder Drew Houston celebrated his birthday with a dinner at Babu Ji in the Mission District in San Francisco, which was attended by Facebook CEO Mark Zuckerberg and Uber CEO Travis Kalanick.

-After the dinner, the group went to play some Ping-Pong at SPiN in San Francisco.
+After the dinner, the group went to play some ping pong at SPiN in San Francisco.
 That’s where the “Babes & Balls: Breakfast at Tiffany’s” party comes into play.

-Photos surfaced within the “Babes & Balls” Facebook photo album of the three CEOs playing ping-pong, which is how they ended up in this shit-storm of unflattering optics.
+Photos surfaced within the “Babes & Balls” Facebook photo album of the three CEOs playing ping pong, which is how they ended up in this shit-storm of unflattering optics.

 -